 Years served: 2007 - Present

-Biography: Full-time legislator; born July 28, 1973, in Gifford; B.A., Yale University; former Champaign County Auditor and Champaign County Board Member.
+Biography: Full-time legislator; born July 28, 1973, in Gifford; B.A., Yale University; taught at his alma mater, Rantoul Township High School; taught English in Taiwan; former Champaign County auditor and Champaign County Board member; certified public finance officer; treasurer of the Midwest US-China Association.